criteo-cookbooks/winrm-config/README.md

 Requirements
 ------------
-This cookbook requires Chef 11.10.0+.
+This cookbook requires Chef 12.1+ and the windows cookbook v2.10.

 ### Platforms
 This cookbook only supports the following platforms: